ngvuthdanhh/certificate-api-penetration-testing-apisec/notes/01-introduction-to-api-security.md

 # 01 – Introduction to API Security

-APIs là thành phần quan trọng trong hầu hết ứng dụng hiện đại.
-Bảo mật API kém có thể dẫn đến:
-- Rò rỉ dữ liệu nhạy cảm
+APIs power modern applications, but poor API security can lead to:
+- Data leaks and privacy violations
-- Tấn công chuỗi cung ứng (supply chain attacks)
+- Supply chain compromise
-- Khai thác lỗ hổng web ở tầng ứng dụng

-**Mục tiêu học tập**:
-- Hiểu API và vai trò trong kiến trúc ứng dụng
+- Exploitable flaws in web apps

+**Learning objectives**:
+- Understand APIs and their role in modern architectures
-- Nhận diện rủi ro bảo mật API
+- Identify common API risks
-- Giới thiệu OWASP API Top 10
+- Get introduced to OWASP API Top 10